OpenSlides/openslides-vote-service/README.md

 `/system/vote/reset?id=XX`

-Reset sets the state back to `started` and removes all vote objects.
+Reset sets the state back to `created` and removes all vote objects.

 ### Send a vote